German foreign ministry restricts use of Zoom over security concerns

-The German foreign ministry has restricted use of the video conferencing service Zoom to fixed-connection desktop computers because of "critical" security and data protection weaknesses, the newspaper Handelsblatt reported on Wednesday.
+The German foreign ministry has restricted use of the video conferencing service Zoom to fixed-connection computers due to concerns about security issues, two German government sources said.

+The decision is directed at use of Zoom on mobile devices using the company's app, said one of the sources, adding that confidential conversations were not to be carried on videoconferences because they were not comprehensively encrypted.
+Zoom is seeing record use as coronavirus lockdown rules force millions of people to work or follow school lessons from home, but on Wednesday hired a top Facebook security executive in response to concerns about the security of its system.

+The ministry adopted the restriction, also reported by the Handelsblatt newspaper, after concluding that Zoom's software had "critical" weaknesses.
+One of the German government sources said employees had been instructed to use teleconferences to conduct their business.

 Taiwan has also told officials to stop using Zoom, while Switzerland has advised them to use Microsoft Teams, not Zoom, as a fallback option if its main provider Skype for Business becomes overloaded, a spokesman said.
 Malefactors have managed to gatecrash Zoom video calls, seize control of shared screens and post offensive content, a phenomenon known as "zoombombing".